communitiesuk/plotly_dashboard_template/README.md

 ###  Add reminder message to run formatter and linter before pushing to GitHub

-Copy the following text to a new file called .git/hooks/pre-commit (You may need to create this file using File Explorer with [hidden files and folders turned on](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-97fbc472-c603-9d90-91d0-1166d1d9f4b5#WindowsVersion=Windows_11), as VS Code hides the .git directory by default):
+1. On VS Code go to File - Preferences - Settings
+1. Search for files.exclude
+1. Mouse over "**/.git", and click the cross icon
+1. In the explorer navigate to .git/hooks/ and create a new file called pre-commit.
+Paste the below command into the file:

 ```bash
 #!/usr/bin/env bash